ValeriaeWasTaken/Material-UI-Reborn/README.md

 Dawntrail support of https://github.com/Sevii77/ffxiv_materialui_accent

+> [!NOTE]
+> The converstion from standalone penumbra modpack to aetherment might potentially break a couple things
+> Feel free to report any issues to TacoVFX "ember" on discord or put up an issue on this page

 ### Known Issues/Plans
+- [ ] Square Party Icons and Macro Icons!
+Now that the aetherment port is out of the way finally deliver on these
 - [ ] Take a look at VPR Job Bar for any possible edits
 - [ ] Also take a look at PCT Canvas for any potential edits